Panopticon (band)

 Panopticon is an American black metal band founded by Austin Lunn in Louisville, Kentucky in 2007.
-Their most recent album Laurentian Blue was released on August 15, 2025.
 The band's music has been described as "wrenching in its intensity but also sweeping and spectacular" and "ideologically open-minded and musically progressive, tackling issues around self-identity, ecology, religion and politics."
 Lunn's lyrical style has also been noted as "natural, organic, and methodical, masterful in its writing, fiery and alive in its execution."

 History

 The project began as a studio-only effort with Lunn writing all the songs and playing all instruments.
 A self-titled debut album was released in 2008.
 While Lunn remains the sole songwriter and studio musician, Panopticon has since expanded to include a lineup of musicians for live performances.
 The project's sound has been characterized as black metal with influences from bluegrass and Appalachian folk, with the addition of Appalachian instruments such as banjo, fiddle, bells, and acoustic guitar.
 Lunn's lyrics often include references to environmentalist philosophers and proponents of anarchism.
 He has also tackled precise topics like the foster care system, the subjugation of Native Americans, and blue-collar labor policy.

 The 2012 album Kentucky attracted the notice of several music publications, and was noted for its unusual inclusion of musical traditions from Lunn's home state.
 The album also included lyrics based on the issues faced by that state's residents, such as the power of the coal industry.
 The 2015 album Autumn Eternal included guest appearances by regional folk musicians.
 That album was also informed by Lunn's interests as an avid outdoorsman and lover of nature, with Pitchfork noting that "one can easily imagine a Henry David Thoreau-like figure retreating to the woods to contemplate personal, spiritual, and environmental concerns."
 Pitchfork later named Autumn Eternal as one of the best heavy metal albums of 2015.